THE STORY OF

 This was the

-recording was titled "Brinwood" after the street
+was titled "Brinwood" after the street name

-what he does now).
-At this time Fred is just a small time drug dealer
+of what he would do in later recordings).
+At this time Fred is just

-in a partnership with his friend Joey (not mentioned in the recordings
+a small time drug dealer in a partnership with his friend Joey (*not

-but is mentioned in the book series "Human Dinosaurs PART ONE: The Tales
+mentioned in the recordings but is mentioned in the book series "Human

-of Mitch").
-More of the same type of music is heard with an addition
+Dinosaurs PART ONE: The Tales of Mitch").
+More of the same type

-of some trumpet playing.
-Kelly does some more top tens, Shep does
+does some more top tens, Shep does more sports reports, Dino does some

-more sports reports, Dino does some more DJ stuff, and Sexy Sally does
+more DJ stuff, and Sexy Sally does some "comedy".

 Overall, this broadcast was chaotic,